G-Cubed model 20C

 Carbon dioxide emissions

 Carbon dioxide emissions are associated with the usage of fossil fuels in the production process across all sectors.
-They depend on the scale of output from each sector and the fossil-fuel intensities of each sector.
+They depend on the scale of output from each sector and the fossil-fuel emission intensities of each sector.

 Equations